 This integration lets you tag Hotjar Heatmaps and Recordings with Optimizely experiment and campaign information.

 The Hotjar integration is owned by Hotjar.
 Currently, only Hotjar Recordings & Feedback is supported by the integration.
 Development on the integration to enable Heatmaps is ongoing/on the roadmap.
-If you have any questions regarding the Hotjar integration, please reach out to Hotjar's Support Team.
+If you have any questions regarding the Hotjar integration, contact Hotjar's Support Team.

 Pre-requisite 1: Add and enable the Hotjar Heatmaps and Recordings integration to your account.
 You can get the extension here.

 Pre-requisite 2: Enable the force variation parameter by going to the Settings tab in Optimizely, then make sure the Disable force variation parameter box is unchecked.